mehrvarz/webcall-apps/README.md

 # Installation

+Download binary apps v1.0: https://timur.mobi/webcall/_dl/webcall-apps-v1.0.0-2023-03-27.zip

-Select one of the OS / architecture folders and copy the two apps inside to a local directory where they can be easily executed.
+Select one of the OS / architecture folders and copy the two apps to a local directory where they can be easily executed.

-Note that these apps can be lauched from the UI and from a terminal window.
+Note: These apps can be lauched from the UI as well as from the terminal window.

 Both apps make use of the Chrome / Chromium browser and need this browser to be installed on the machine.
 However, the webcall and callee apps run independently of your Chrome / Chromium browser.